List of Terminator video games: Sega versions

 A shoot 'em up game, titled The Terminator, was developed by Probe Software and published by Virgin Games.
 It was released in 1992, for several Sega consoles: the Mega Drive/Genesis, the Master System, and the Game Gear.

 Another shoot 'em up game, also titled The Terminator, was released for the Sega CD.
 It was developed and published by Virgin Games in 1993.
-It includes a soundtrack by Tommy Tallarico.
 The graphics and music took advantage of the Sega CD's capabilities, and the game includes the use of full motion video from the film.

 Nintendo versions

 A side-scrolling action game titled The Terminator was released for the Nintendo Entertainment System (NES) in December 1992.
 Gameplay consists of platforming and driving stages, with Kyle Reese as the player character.
 It was sublicensed by Bethesda Softworks, developed by Radical Entertainment, and published by Mindscape.
-Gary Whitta of Computer and Video Games (CVG) was critical of the graphics, and considered the gameplay outdated with no originality.
+Nintendo Power called it an "uneven, jerky" experience with "awkward" controls and "blocky graphics".
+Gary Whitta of Computer and Video Games (CVG) was also critical of the graphics, and considered the gameplay outdated with no originality.
 He rated it 61 out of 100, while MegaFun rated it 55 out of 100.

 Another side-scrolling action game, also titled The Terminator, was released for the Super Nintendo Entertainment System (SNES).
-It was developed and published by Mindscape in April 1993.
+It was developed by Gray Matter and published by Mindscape in April 1993.
 The SNES version also puts the player in control of Kyle Reese.
 It features levels based on the film, including the future war in 2029, and the police station and nightclub in Los Angeles 1984.
 It also includes several driving levels.
-Gray Matter developed the game's platforming sections.

 CVG rated the SNES version 70 out of 100.
 The magazine criticized the graphics, stating that they resembled an 8-bit game rather than the 16-bit capability of the SNES.
 CVG also criticized the difficulty, stating that checkpoints are placed too far apart.
 N-Force found the gameplay boring and exceedingly difficult, rating the game 55 out of 100.
 Nintendo Power considered the game an improvement over Mindscape's NES version.
 The magazine praised the graphics and music, while MegaFun found the graphics dreary and the sound monotonous, rating the game 58 out of 100.
 Reviewers for GameFan were critical of the game but praised its driving levels.